-Klipsch and Fluance are two renowned and well respected brands in the audio industry that produces high quality speakers, headphones, soundbars, and subwoofers.
+Klipsch and Fluance are two renowned and well-respected brands in the audio industry that produce high-quality speakers, headphones, soundbars, and subwoofers.

 Klipsch products are known for their powerful sound (bright-sounding speakers and high sensitivity) and high-quality construction, while Fluance products are known for their excellent sound quality and affordable prices.

 Klipsch and Fluance Comparison Table

 |Brand Reputation||Respected for high-performance audio speakers and home theater systems.||Growing reputation for delivering high-quality speakers with a focus on affordability.|